In a Nutshell: Why these are Ultimate tents

 I have to admit, as a regular tent user, this is one of my favorite features.
 Most tents have no adjustment whatsoever for their stake points.
 If there's a rock in the way, tough luck - either mover the whole tent or break out lengths of cord and start rigging.
 As I designer, that sort of non-solution kind of ticks me off.
 Using the MoonLight's adjustable anchors, on the other hand, is downright liberating.
 It's so easy and it works so well - stakes, rocks, logs, they're all easy, quick anchors.

-By the way, all MoonLight tents come with GREAT tent stakes: 5 of each sizes S, M & L. They're made by DAC and even the smallest one is really hard to bend when hammered into a rock (that's $34 worth of stakes).
+By the way, all MoonLight tents come with a selection of GREAT tent stakes.
+They're made by DAC and even the smallest one is really hard to bend when hammered into a rock ($40 worth of stakes).

 Finding the spot where the stake can go in…